 Ouderkerk aan de Amstel (The old church on the Amstel) is a town south of Amsterdam.

-With a medieval town center and two 18th and 19th century old churches.
-The Amstel river flows alongside with impressive manors, green rural landscapes and one well preserved original windmill.
+This lovely town has a medieval town center and two 18th and 19th century old churches, the Amstel river flows alongside with impressive manors, green rural landscapes and one well preserved original windmill.

 The protestant and gothic-catholic churches are situated practically side by side one another.
 Merely one canal separates their unique takes on architecture of their time.
-Both have been very well preserved and have a unique charm of their own!
+Both have been very well preserved and have a unique charm of their own.

-At the end of the 16th century, Portuguese Jewish individuals immigrated to Amsterdam and played an important role during the Golden age.
+At the end of the 16th century, they immigrated to Amsterdam and played an important role during the Golden age.